Last update Aug. 22, 2019

-Local anesthetic type amide, generally associated with epinephrine, used in dental anesthesia, local and regional (infiltration and epidural).
+Amide-type local anesthetic, usually associated with epinephrine, used in dental, local and regional anesthesia (infiltration and epidural).

-At the date of last revision, we did not find data published in relation to breastfeeding.
+Since the last update we have not found published data in relation to breastfeeding.

-It is hydrolyzed immediately to inactive articainic acid (van Oss 1989 and 1988), so no systemic toxicity is observed (AEMPS 2019, FDA 2006), not even after unintentional systemic injection (Oertel 1997).
+It is immediately hydrolyzed to inactive articainic acid (van Oss 1989 and 1988), so no systemic toxicity is observed (AEMPS 2019, FDA 2006), even after unintentional systemic injection (Oertel 1997).

-In addition, its short elimination half-life and its large volume of distribution would prevent excretion in breast milk of a significant amount.
+In addition, its short elimination half-life and wide distribution volume would prevent excretion in breastmilk in significant quantities.

-According to the manufacturer, it is not necessary to suspend breastfeeding since there are no clinically relevant levels in breast milk (AEMPS 2019).
+According to the manufacturer, it is not necessary to stop breastfeeding since there are no clinically relevant levels in breastmilk (AEMPS 2019).

-If ingested orally, it is rapidly hydrolysed by gastric esterases, which would prevent it from reaching infant plasma from ingested breast milk (Hale 2019).
+If ingested orally, it is rapidly hydrolyzed by gastric esterases, which would prevent it from reaching the infant's plasma from breastmilk (Hale 2019).

-Due to its characteristics, it is the local anesthetic of choice during lactation for dental and infiltration procedures (Nizharadze 2011).
+Due to its characteristics, it is the local anesthetic of choice during breastfeeding for dental and infiltration procedures (Nizharadze 2011).

 We do not have alternatives for Articaine Hydrochloride since it is relatively safe.